mattmarietta/Signal-Drift/README.md

 #### The Foundation: A "Red Flag" Dictionary

 First, the system has a built-in list of words and phrases that are red flags in a workplace chat.
 Things like "whatever," "must be nice," or "I guess."
 Each phrase has a pre-defined score based on how problematic it is, which was easy to map with the script.
 This provides the initial, foundational analysis for every message.
+In addition to this, the setup allowed me to test easily and reproduce the same results over and over for observability.

 | Signal Phrase           | Score | Reason / Detected Pattern                           |
 | ----------------------- | ----- | --------------------------------------------------- |